The essentials for welcoming a cat with gentleness and kindness.

 - The cat tree combines rest, play and observation .

-- The scratching post is essential for maintaining claws and preventing your furniture from becoming a target.
+- A scratching post is essential for maintaining claws and preventing your furniture from becoming a target.

-💡 Tip: Provide multiple sleeping areas throughout the house.
-Cats like to vary their sleeping areas depending on the temperature, light, and their mood.
+💡 Tip: Provide several sleeping areas in the house.
+Cats like to vary their resting places depending on the temperature, light, and their mood.

-🎲 Play and stimulation: an active cat is a happy cat
+🎲 Games and stimulation: an active cat is a happy cat

-Cats are natural hunters.
+Cats are born hunters.
 Even when living indoors, they need physical and mental stimulation to stay balanced and avoid boredom.

 🎯 Why play is essential

-- It prevents boredom and unwanted behaviors (scratching furniture, excessive meowing).
+- It prevents boredom and undesirable behaviors (scratching furniture, excessive meowing).

-- It strengthens the bond between you and your companion.
+- It strengthens the bond between you and your partner.

-- It helps maintain a healthy weight and good physical condition.
+- It helps to maintain a healthy weight and good physical condition.

 - Fishing rods and feather dusters : ideal for stimulating the hunting instinct.

-- Balls and mice : perfect for solo play.
+- Balls and mice : perfect for solo playtime.

 - Food puzzles : stimulate intelligence and slow down food intake.